 Swedish police reveal consequences of Quran-burning stunts

-Sweden, as well as Denmark and the Netherlands, now top the priority lists of several terrorist groups, Magnus Sjoberg, the head of the counterterrorism department at the country’s Security Police, warns.
-The high threat level in the three nations is linked to a series of Quran-burning stunts, the official explained.
+Sweden, Denmark and the Netherlands now top the priority lists of several terrorist groups, Magnus Sjoberg, the head of the counterterrorism department at the country’s Security Police, has warned.
+The high threat level is linked to a series of Quran-burning stunts in the three nations, the official explained.

 Speaking to Sweden’s TT news agency on Wednesday, Sjoberg revealed that the security services had seen communications from within several terrorist organizations regarding the three European states, adding that the threat has now become “more tangible.”